How to steward our healing!

 Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.
 1 Peter 5:8 (NKJV)

-We must have an understanding that our healing is 100% by God’s grace which is His undeserved, unmerited favor.
+We must have an understanding that our healing is 100% by God’s grace which is His undeserved, unearned, unmerited favor.
 We aren’t under the law but grace!
 If we don’t understand it is by His grace that we are healed, we will always refer back to the law in order to do something to get our healing or retain it.
 Or we may think we deserve it or we are worthy because we have kept His law i.e. God’s rules and regulations or Ten Commandments.

 We are not worthy of receiving healing based on our works or performance but by His grace according to the finished work of Jesus Christ on the cross.
 There is a difference between not deserving and being unworthy.
 Jesus took what we deserved and we get what He deserves.
 The enemy will use both truth or lies to get what he wants.
-But he over plays the truth i.e. you didn’t deserve your healing (which is true) but then he tells us why based on our works or our behavior (how bad we are).
+But he over plays the truth i.e. you didn’t deserve your healing (which is true) but then he tells us why based on our works or our behavior (how bad we are) which is a lie.
 If we come into agreement with the lies and the voice of the enemy based on our performance, we can lose our healing.

 We see in Matthew 15:21 – 28 that Jesus didn’t respond to the Gentile woman until she came to Him based on His mercy alone and not by pretending to be a deserving Jew.
 We must come to Him based on His merits and His works then we get what we need.
 Many people who don’t retain their healing are afraid to come back for prayer related to shame.
 But there isn’t any shame.
 We need to come back to Jesus who is the source of our healing and learn how to walk in healing and health.